RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Kimchi is said to be incredibly healthy, but it is certainly not for everyone.
 For me personally, it was something of a habituation process.

-There are a whole range of dining experiences you need to make sure to bring with you.
-It really is a list that could go on indefinitely, for the food culture is simply some of the best you can imagine.
-But if we were to try to limit ourselves a little, these would be my top five tips for Korean food:
+There is a whole range of food experiences that you should make sure to take with you.
+It really is a list that could go on and on because the food culture is simply some of the best you can imagine.
+But if we were to try to limit ourselves a bit, these would be my top five tips for Korean food:

 Samgyupsal and bulgogi - grilled pork and marinated beef

-'Samgyupsal' are grilled pork you find everywhere in Seoul and don't be put off by the fact that most of them are in a building with a tent on it.
-Honestly, the samgyup hall, which is made in tents at small tables with a grill in the middle that you fry your meat on, is the best samgyup hall you can find.
+'Samgyupsal' is grilled pork that you can find everywhere in Seoul.
+Finally, don't be put off by the fact that most of them are in a building with a tent on it.
+Honestly, the samgyupsal, which is made in tents at small tables with a grill in the middle where you cook your own meat, is the best samgyupsal you can get.

-Maybe it's just the authentic atmosphere, maybe the meat is better - no matter what, you must not be fooled by the experience.
-Combined with rice, marinated vegetables, sauces and fresh lettuce leaves, samgyup hall is a wonderful feast.
+Maybe it's just the authentic atmosphere, maybe the meat is better - whatever the case may be, don't be fooled by the experience.
+The combination with rice, marinated vegetables, sauces and fresh salad leaves makes samgyupsal a wonderful feast.

-Another step-yourself experience is 'bulgogi', which can be easily combined with samgyupsal.
-The beef is marinated, which gives it extra good taste, but otherwise the concept is the same.
+Another do-it-yourself experience is 'bulgogi', which can easily be combined with samgyupsal.
+The beef is marinated, which gives an extra good taste, but otherwise the concept is the same.

-Forget everything you know about deep-fried chicken.
-'Korean fried chicken' is in a league of its own and can not be compared at all with what we know from Denmark.
-Smaller pieces of chicken with or without bones are served with small side dishes such as vegetables.
-There is never a reason to order quite a lot as an accessory, because everywhere you would be offered "service" - extra side dishes without you having to pay to get it.
+Forget everything you know about deep fried chicken.
+'Korean fried chicken' is in a league of its own and cannot at all be compared to what we know from Denmark.
+Small pieces of chicken with or without bones are served with small side dishes such as vegetables.
+There is never a need to order a lot of accessories, because everywhere you would be offered 'service'; extra side dishes without you having to pay get it.

-The chicken is what you're here for, and the side dishes are just the restaurants' way of trying to lure you back, because when they say there's a chicken restaurant on every street corner, they mean it.
-At the time of writing, there are 87,000 fried chicken restaurants in South Korea; that's more than McDonald's has worldwide…
+The chicken is what you're here for, and the side dishes are just the restaurants way of trying to lure you back.
+Because when they say there's a chicken restaurant on every street corner, they mean it.
+There are currently 87.000 fried chicken restaurants in South Korea.
+That's more than McDonald's has worldwide.

 Bibimbap - rice with vegetables and marinated meat